Iurii-Dziuban/algorithms/README.md

 - ConcurrentStack (ConcurrentStackTest) - implementation of thread-safe Stack for multithreaded environment in lock-free (not wait-free!) manner.
 Wait-free algorithms have stronger guarantees.
 - ConcurrentLinkedList (ConcurrentLinkedListTest) - implementation of thread-safe LinkedList (Queue) for multithreaded environment in lock-free (not wait-free) manner.
 Wait-free algorithms have stronger guarantees.
 - NonBlockingCounter (NonBlockingCounterTest) - implementation of thread-safe counter for multithreaded in lock-free (not wait-free) manner.
 Wait-free algorithms have stronger guarantees.

+## Hotspot

+- package `hotspot` (JVM crashes)
+  - NotValidAddressCrashTest - example of crashing VM trying to set value to address that is not readable or writable
+  - CrashIntTest - example of crashing JVM when trying to change the link address (between class instance and the field)
+  - CrashStringTest - example of crashing JVM when modifying internals of string
 ## Performance
 - FinalDeclarationPerformanceTest - compares operation time using final and non final variables.
 Final is a bit more efficient.